-"BARGAINING UNIT EMPLOYEE" - refers to all employees whose positions are covered under the provisions of the collective bargaining agreement between Grafton County Nursing Home and United Electrical, Radio and Machine Workers of America (UE) Local 278 and, as applicable, all employees who become covered under the provisions of any other collective bargaining agreement with any other union.
+"BARGAINING UNIT EMPLOYEE" - refers to all employees whose positions are covered under the provisions of the collective bargaining agreement between Grafton County Nursing Home and United Electrical, Radio and Machine Workers of America (UE) Local 278 and, as applicable, all employees who become covered under the provisions of any other collective bargaining agreement with any other union certified by the New Hampshire Public Employee Labor Relations Board.
 An employee whose position is included in the bargaining unit is a bargaining unit employee whether or not he/she is a dues-paying union member.